 - Identify skills needed to advance in a career or transition to a new occupation

 - Assistance with your resume, cover letter, and interviewing skills

-- Job training scholarships that lead to certification or licensure
+- No-cost Job training scholarships that lead to certification or licensure

 The program is offered at no cost through The WorkPlace in partnership with the Connecticut Housing Finance Authority, Capital Workforce Partners, and Connecticut’s workforce system.